Follow Italianism

 I already have Italian citizenship.
 Does this affect me?

-No. The new law does not have retroactive effect.
-Anyone who has already had their Italian citizenship completed will not be affected.
+No. The new law is not retroactive.
+Those who have already had their Italian citizenship recognized will not be affected.
 The acquired right is maintained.

 Will citizenship by marriage be affected?

-No. The new law only deals with citizenship by descent.
-There are no changes to the rules for naturalization by marriage to an Italian citizen.
+No. The new law only addresses citizenship by descent.
+There are no changes to the rules for naturalization through marriage to an Italian citizen.

 What does the new law say?